ln-komandur/nextcloud-on-ubuntu/README.md

 ```

 ## Prepare the dedicated partition to save nextcloud server's data (user) files
-This section is identical for **Ubuntu 22.04, Lubuntu 20.04 and Raspbian**.

 1. Create a separte disk partition of desired size and format it as `ext4` using GParted / KDE Partition Manager
 2. Create a directory to mount that partition agnostic of users logged on the PC on which the nextcloud server is running
 `sudo mkdir /media/all-users-nextcloud-data`
-3. Gave the ownership of that directory (to-be partition mount point for nextcloud server's data (user) files) to the web-root
+3. **Assign the ownership of that directory** (to-be partition mount point for nextcloud server's data (user) files) to the web-root
 `sudo chown www-data:www-data /media/all-users-nextcloud-data/ -R`
-4. Got the UUID of the partition at its current mount point using one of the below
+4. Get the UUID of the partition at its current mount point using one of the below
 `ls -l /media/`
 `sudo blkid | grep UUID=`
 5. Edit `/etc/fstab` to include information to mount the partition at the `/media/all-users-nextcloud-data` directory